HPSCIL/mcRPL/README.md

 <br>compute-0-0 slots=2
 <br>compute-0-0 slots=2
 <br>hpscil slots=2
-<br>    Note: The computational performance of mcPRL largely depends on the GPUs The more powerful is the GPUs the better performance.
+<br>    Note: The computational performance of mcRPL largely depends on the GPUs The more powerful is the GPUs the better performance.
 The more GPUs the better performance.

-## <b>3.3 An example of programming with mcPRL:</b><br>
+## <b>3.3 An example of programming with mcRPL:</b><br>
-To illustrate how to use mcPRL, a simple example is given in the following section.
+To illustrate how to use mcRPL, a simple example is given in the following section.
 <br>In this example，there are two input layers and two output layers.
 The first output layer is the focal sum of the first input layer with a 3×3 neighborhood.
 The second output layer is the focal sum of the second input layer with a 3×3 neighborhood.
 + Implementing this algorithm includes the following three steps：
    - Fisrt，You have to implement custom device functions based on the template of neighborhood computation.